Ralph Lauren unveils Team USA's opening Olympic uniforms - NewsBreak

 Female athletes will parade Feb.
 4 at the start of the games in China wearing red boots and red fleece pants with predominantly navy jackets.
 The men's looks are mostly white.
 Both will be wearing navy knit beanies, and both get the large bonus pouch on the front of their jackets to go with roomy side pockets and graphic touches on sleeves.

 Ralph Lauren went with navy for their gloves, and all athletes will be provided with masks to help guard against COVID-19.
 Team USA's paralympians will receive the same gear.
-The team's closing ceremony uniforms in a buffalo plaid design were unveiled in October.
+The uniforms were made in the U.S. The team's closing ceremony looks in a buffalo plaid design were unveiled in October.

 Evans, who competes in two-person bobsled, wasn't particularly nervous about soon heading to China while the omicron variant still poses challenges.
 The host country has severely restricted spectators and taken other precautions.